atthecodeface/star-catalog-rs/README.md

-The 'find' subcommand prints the star data for a number of stars, using either id or name (names only make sense if the catalog was loaded with a names file too; see above)..
+The 'find' subcommand prints the star data for a number of stars, using either id or name (names only make sense if the catalog was loaded with a names file too; see above).

   star_catalog <catalog> find <id> [<id>*]

   star_catalog <catalog> --names <names> find <id|name> [<id|name>*]

 The output format is as shown in the 'list' command

+### Subcommand 'angle_between

+The 'angle_between' subcommand takes a number of ids or names (if a named catalog) and prints out the angle between each pair, in degrees.

 ### Subcommand 'write'